IoT in transport and logistics

 Alerting maintenance crews and scheduling a replacement

-Through Dynamics CRM integration, the fleet manager issues a ticket to alert the depot’s maintenance crew of the problem and schedules a replacement truck and driver.
+Through Dynamics CRM integration, the fleet manager issues a ticket to alert the depot’s maintenance crew of the problem and schedules a replacement lorry and driver.

 Calculating a new route and communicating with the driver

-The fleet manager calculates a new route based on the same parameters as the original route, including vehicle type, cargo type and destination and it is sent to the new driver.
+The fleet manager calculates a new route based on the same parameters as the original route, including vehicle type, cargo type and destination, and it’s sent to the new driver.

 The fleet manager identified the source of the sensor alert, calculated a new route for the driver and assigned the route to a new driver.
 The fleet manager can now return to the original view to oversee the rest of the fleet.

-Transportation and logisticsare doing great things with IoT
+Transport and logistics are doing great things with IoT

 "With WeatherCloud, we've empowered our staff to be more proactive in fighting winter storms."